kj7kunal/kj7kunal.github.io/src/content/life/2022-fuji-bullet-climb/index.md

 </div>

-As the sun went down, I quickly realised that I was the only one within a 100 metre radius, as there were not a lot of climbers who chose his trail.
+As the sun went down, I quickly realised that I was the only one within a 100 metre radius, as there were not a lot of climbers who chose this trail.
 Climbing through the forest, I felt a pang of fear as the night fell and I took out my headlamp.

 The dead silence and long hike leaves you alone with your ideas and any unfamiliar setting gives birth to conjectural horrors.